 Something Deadly This Way Comes

-This urban fantasy is a hardcover edition that was published by HarperCollins on May 24, 2011 and has 245 pages.
+urban fantasy that was published by HarperCollins on May 24, 2011 and has 245 pages.

 Explore it on Goodreads or Amazon.